 Minimum Wage Workers by Gender

-63.5% of minimum wage workers are women, while only 36.5% of minimum wage workers are men.
-This means that the number of minimum wage workers that are women is almost double the number of men that earn minimum wage.
-This could be because there are more women than men who work in service jobs that typically pay minimum wages.[4]
-Trusted source
+70.6% of minimum wage workers are women, while only 29.4% of minimum wage workers are men.
+The number of female minimum wage workers is almost double the number of men who earn minimum wage.
+Service jobs are most likely to pay minimum wages, and these jobs are often held by women.[4]✓

 Bureau of Labor Statistics